The Joulukalenteri

+In December 2007, there was a rerun on Subtv.

 Plot summary

 In Alaska (referred to as "a faraway place at the edge of the world") the old elf Iki-Iäkäs is dying, because the musicbox which plays his life's melody is about to stop.
 Iki-Iäkäs sends three elves, Toivo, Kauko and Hande, to Finland (whence the elves were driven away by the evil and greedy Näsä) to find the key to the music box so that it can be rewound.

 After forgetting to fill the tank of their aeroplane, the elves crash into the woods.
 They manage to steal fuel from a nearby farm, the occupants of which are completely unaware of the elves' presence and the true intentions of their bizarre guest Pentti.
 Pentti is, in actuality, a Näsä sent to steal the elves' Book of Knowledge which holds the answer to every question.
 Despite getting the gas, they can't leave, because the propeller was twisted in the crash and so Kauko, an elf of an established carpenter family, begins to make a new one out of wood.

 As a comedic touch, the three elves speak in a mixture of Finnish and English.
 This is mostly Finnish but (almost) every line contains a few words or phrases replaced by English in random places.